iota-community/treasury-web/pages/how-voting-works.md

 Let's look at a few examples of the possible vote count based on different variables:
 - If the counting phase of a vote is ten days and a user has a balance of 100 Miota (Mi) in their Firefly wallet, which is used to vote:
-- Holding the tokens for the entire ten days of the required counting period will give the voter 100% of the possible vote counts.
+- Holding the tokens for the entire ten days of the required counting phase will give the voter 100% of the possible vote counts.
 - Holding the tokens for only seven consecutive days of 10 full days would reach only 70% of the maximum possible vote counts.
-Executing a vote after the counting period has already started (for example, on day two of 10 days total) and not changing the vote until the end of the counting period, the voter would gain 80% of the possible vote count of the 100 Mi.
+Executing a vote after the counting phase has already started (for example, on day two of 10 days total) and not changing the vote until the end of the counting phase the voter would gain 80% of the possible vote count of the 100 Mi.
-- Starting the vote at the beginning of the counting period with "Burn," keeping this opinion for three days and then changing to "Build," holding it for the remaining seven days would result in the following outcome:
+- Starting the vote at the beginning of the counting phase with "Burn," keeping this opinion for three days and then changing to "Build," holding it for the remaining seven days would result in the following outcome:

 100 Mi vote three days for "Burn": 30% of the user's maximum achievable votes are counted for "Burn."
 Now, changing the vote,  for the remaining seven days, 100 Mi vote for "Build": the remaining 70% of the user's available votes are counted for "Build"